Sravani-pilla-99/Telcom-Churn-Analysis/README.md

 18. **Who are the high-value customers based on CLV?**
 19. **How does CLV compare between churned and non-churned customers?**

-These questions helped uncover critical insights into customer behavior, reasons for churn, and key areas to improve customer retention strategies.

----

 ## Key Insights